dmbaturin/iproute2-cheatsheet/site/index.md

 Examples: `ip neighbor add 192.0.2.1 lladdr 22:ce:e0:99:63:6f dev eth0`

-One use cases for it is a form of datalink layer security.
-You can disable ARP on an interface complete, and add MAC addresses of authorized devices by hand.
+One use case for it is a form of data link layer security.
+You can disable ARP on an interface completely and add MAC addresses of authorized devices by hand.

 <h3 id="ip-neighbor-delete">Delete a neighbor table entry</h3>